Martyn's Law and Schools

 The Terrorism (Protection of Premises) Act 2025 received Royal Assent on 3 April 2025, but its requirements are not yet in force.
 The government has confirmed an implementation period of at least 24 months, meaning schools and colleges do not legally have to meet their obligations under the Act until 3 April 2027 at the earliest.

-Before the Act commences, the Home Office needs to publish its Section 27 statutory guidance — the detailed framework that will set out in practical terms what those responsible for qualifying premises need to do.
-That guidance is expected during 2026.
-Once published, the Security Industry Authority (SIA) will consult on its own regulatory guidance setting out how it will monitor and enforce the requirements.
+The Home Office published its Section 27 statutory guidance on 15 April 2026 – the detailed framework setting out what those responsible for qualifying premises need to do.
+Alongside it, the Security Industry Authority (SIA) launched a public consultation on its draft section 12 guidance, which explains how it intends to regulate and enforce.

-Whilst organisations are not required to comply until the Act formally commences, the threat is real now.
-The DfE and Counter Terrorism Policing encourage schools and colleges to have preparedness plans in place - not because of a deadline, but because effective procedures protect people today.
-Those that start now will be refining and strengthening their plans rather than building from scratch when the legislation takes effect.
+Organisations are not required to comply until the Act formally commences, but the guidance is now published and the standard is set.
+The threat is real today.
+Schools that start now will be refining and strengthening their procedures rather than building from scratch when the legislation takes effect.

 What it will require of schools